 Title VI of the Civil Rights Act of 1964 prohibits discrimination on the basis of race, color, or national origin in programs and activities receiving Federal financial assistance.
 This analysis was conducted in compliance with Federal Transit Administration (FTA) Circular 4702.1B, which requires any FTA recipient serving a population of 200,000 or greater to evaluate any fare change and any major service change at the planning and programming stages to determine whether those changes have a discriminatory impact.
-This document is an analysis of Pierce Transit's proposed addition of a Pierce Transit specific adult monthly pass.
+This document is an analysis of Pierce Transit's proposed addition of a new Free Youth Transit Pass for 18 years of age and younger.